ippontech/blog-usa/posts/exploring-iot-infrastructure-support-in-aws-part2.md

 ![Android Screenshot](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2018/07/aws_iot_app_screenshot_shadow.png)

-You can can see we are getting the the attributes associated with the device including the id, mac, temperature and humidity.
+You can can see we are getting the attributes associated with the device including the id, mac, temperature and humidity.
 This is retrieved from the device shadow state.

 # Show me the Code